Main types of financial aid for students

 Massachusetts John and Abigail Adams Scholarship

-The John and Abigail Adams Scholarship provides a tuition waiver for up to eight semesters of undergraduate education at a Massachusetts state college or university.
+The Massachusetts John and Abigail Adams Scholarship provides a tuition waiver for up to eight semesters of undergraduate education at a Massachusetts state college or university.
 The scholarship covers tuition only; fees and room and board are not included.
 The tuition waiver at University of Massachusetts campuses only covers a portion of tuition – check with each campus for exact amounts.
 The scholarship must be used within six years of a student's high school graduation (osfa.mass.edu).

 College and University Grants and Scholarships

 College and university grants and scholarships are those funds provided directly by colleges and universities.

 Federal work-study allows students to work part time on or near campus while in college.
 Students are paid work-study funds throughout the academic year for the hours that they work, and they can use the earnings for living expenses, books and supplies, and other indirect educational expenses.
 Work-study earnings are taxable, but they are excluded from the student's total income within the financial aid calculation.

-Loans are sums of money that help students pay their college expenses and must be repaid.
-Here are some loans used to pay for college costs.
+Student loans are sums of money that help students pay their college expenses and must be repaid.
+There are a few different loans provided by the federal and Massachusetts governments.

-Federal Direct Student Loan: Every eligible student who submits a FAFSA® is qualified to receive a Federal Direct Loan.
+Every eligible student who submits a FAFSA® is qualified to receive a Federal Direct Student Loan.
 You should borrow a Federal Direct Student Loan before you borrow any other loan because these loans offer fixed interest rates and several repayment options.
 This loan does not require a credit check and the student is the sole borrower.
-The current maximum Federal Direct Loan amounts are as follows for undergraduate students.
+The current maximum Federal Direct Student Loan amounts are as follows for undergraduate students.
 Graduate student limits are larger and can be found here.